Woven Into the Continent.

 Original essays on political economy, historical memory, governance reform, and the social contract.
 Published here first.
 Extracts distributed on LinkedIn, Facebook, and X.

-On World Refugee Day, Dr Malusi Gigaba and Dr Omano Edigheji follow the trade, energy and people that bind South Africa to the continent — and weigh what isolation would actually cost.
+On World Refugee Day — the trade, energy and people that bind South Africa to the continent, and what isolation would actually cost.

 On Youth Day, fifty years after Soweto — the firebrand who led a generation from the streets toward the state, and the work his absence has left unfinished.